joseph-flinn/site/frontend/posts/what-how-overview.md

 ---

-I am in the middle of moving, so the next few posts might be on the shorter side
+I am in the middle of moving, so the next few posts might be on the shorter side.

 ---